sfu-stats-beerz/sfu-stats-beerz.github.io/README.md

 ### To edit or add a new static (non-blog post) page

 To add or edit a new static page (e.g. the About page, or maybe you want to add a link page), add or edit a Markdown (`.md`) file in the root folder.
-E.g. take a look at the file `about.md`.
+For example, take a look at the file `about.md` (click the `Raw` button when you're looking at that file to see the format).
 Again, either click on the file and then click `Edit` or click the `+` button to the right of `sfu-stats-beerz.github.io/`.

 ![](images/add-page.PNG)